andrewljohnson/deckzap/README.md

 ## Running locally

-* Install Python3, Postgres, and virtualenv.
+* Install Python3, Postgres, virtualenv, parcel, and yarn.
 * Make a DB in postgres.
 Update settings.ini to match whatever values you use for DB name, user, and password

+`yarn install`

 `pip install -r requirements.txt`